nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 For example, it automatically integrates with PostCSS and Next.js, which allows us to use Tailwind's utilities within our Components and Pages.

-It also integrates with Sass allowing to use Tailwind classes directly within our SCSS Modules.
+It also integrates with Sass allowing to use Tailwind classes directly within our CSS Modules.

 **Note:** On that remark, we use CSS Modules as a way to define our Styles.
 This allows us to scope our styles to a specific Component or Page, without having to worry about CSS Class Name Collisions.